-Intro to DFIR: The Divide & Conquer Process
+Intro to DFIR: The Divide & Conquer process

 A big challenge when learning about how to investigate endpoints and servers is keeping track of all of the artifacts that you need to consider.
 It’s a daunting list.

 In our new incident response training course, you’ll learn Brian Carrier’s systematic approach to endpoint investigations and how to apply it: the “Divide & Conquer” process.
-This approach focuses on breaking down big, vague investigative questions, such as “is there malicious user activity” into smaller and smaller questions that can ultimately be answered by a category of artifacts, such as “Login Events.”
+This approach focuses on breaking down big, vague investigative questions, such as “is there malicious user activity?” into smaller and smaller questions that can ultimately be answered by a category of artifacts, such as “Login Events.”
 The goal is to make a simple, mental model of the important questions and artifact categories.

-In this free course, you’ll learn:
+In this free course, you’ll learn…

-A framework for categorizing artifacts that may contain DFIR evidence
+- A framework for categorizing artifacts that may contain DFIR evidence

-How to analyze those artifact categories
+- How to analyze those artifact categories

-Benefits of an automated approach
+- Benefits of an automated approach.

 The course is 3 hours, video-based, and on-demand.
 It’s also vendor agnostic, but Cyber Triage is used as a reference tool.
 Whether you’re new to this space or a vet, this course will help ensure you’re tackling your next endpoint investigation with state-of-the-art techniques.
 Course includes a certificate of completion.